polterguy/polterguy.github.io/endpoints/index.md

 ### POST magic/system/bazar/install-plugin

-This endpoint downloads a plugin item as a zip file from the specified URL, and unzips the file into the backend, for the to install the plugin by executing its startup files.
+This endpoint downloads a plugin item as a zip file from the specified URL, and unzips the file into the backend, for then to install the plugin by executing its startup files.
 The endpoint can only be invoked by a root user and requires the following payload.

 ```